SeyZ/jsonapi-serializer/README.md

         - *keyForAttribute*: A function that maps the attribute (passed as an argument) to the key.
 Attributes are dasherized by default.
         - *pluralizeType*: A boolean to indicate if the type must be pluralized or not.
 Default: true.
         - *typeForAttribute*: A function that maps the attribute (passed as an argument) to the type you want to override.
 Option *pluralizeType* ignored if set.
+        - *meta*: An object to include non-standard meta-information.

 ## Examples